 Why Therapy Doesn’t Work For You

 ‘Why doesn’t therapy work for me?’
 You might have asked this question critically many times.
-No matter what the real answer is, it is important to know that it is not your fault.
+No matter what the honest answer is, it is essential to know that it is not your fault.

 It is proposed that about 10-20 unprocessed memories are responsible for most of the pain and suffering in our lives (Shapiro, 2015).
 However, the number may be much higher for chronically neglected or bullied children.